 Buying condos in Phuket

 Although villas are the most desired property choice in Phuket, they are often unaffordable and condos serve as a second choice.
-Condo buildings in Phuket are concentrated in developed areas such as Patong and Karon, and are now back in vogue since the structure typically used for foreigners to buy villas has now been deemed unlawful.
+Condos for sale in Phuket are concentrated in developed areas such as Patong and Karon, and are now back in vogue since the structure typically used for foreigners to buy villas has now been deemed unlawful.
 Only Thai nationals have a right to own land, therefore foreigners are limited to buying condos in buildings that are at least 51 per cent Thai owned.
 Some companies use complex company structures or long term land lease to overcome this, but condos present a much safer option.
 Condos also offer all sorts of shared amenities such as pools and fitness centres and are generally more centrally located.

 Buying villas in Phuket